ConnerWill/arch-pi/README.md

 The script supports the following hardware models of the Raspberry Pi:

-* Raspberry Pi Model A/A+/B/B+, Compute Module, Zero, Zero W (ARMv6)
+* Raspberry Pi Model A/A+/B/B+, Compute Module, Zero, Zero W 8(ARMv6)
 * Raspberry Pi 2 Model B (ARMv7)
 * Raspberry Pi 3 Model B/B+ (ARMv8, but using ARMv7)
 * Raspberry Pi 4 Model B (ARMv8, but using ARMv7)

-**NOTE:** For the time being, the Raspberry Pi 3 Model B will install the ARMv7 version of Arch Linux also used by the Raspberry Pi 2 Model B.
+***NOTE:** For the time being, the Raspberry Pi 3 Model B will install the ARMv7 version of Arch Linux also used by the Raspberry Pi 2 Model B.*

 The installation procedure pretty much matches the Installation Guides from [Arch Linux ARM](http://archlinuxarm.org/),